amenezes0617/ansible/roles/system_patching/README.md

 Role Variables
 --------------
 This role uses local facts.
 Each server should have a local fact file located at /etc/ansible/facts.d/preferences.fact The service name and notification_email will be used for notifications.
+When used in Tower, it will use the fact caching feature to speed up variable search.

 ----------------